 Anna’s mother, Ann Reeves Jarvis, had raised her family in the mid 1800’s and had suffered great hardship.
 Of the 12 children she gave birth to, only four survived.
 The others died from diseases common at the time, including measles, typhoid and diphtheria.

 Ann Reeves Jarvis

 Mother’s Day Work Club members took care of all soldiers

-Shortly after her mother’s death, Anna organized a memorial at her mother’s church in Grafton, West Virginia.
+Shortly after Ann’s death, her daughter Anna organized a memorial at her mother’s church in Grafton, West Virginia.
 During the service, she passed out 500 white carnations (her mother’s favorite flower) to all the mothers in attendance.
 With this unofficial inauguration, Anna began writing letters to national, state and local politicians to gain their support for a Mother’s Day movement.

 Finally in 1914, President Woodrow Wilson made things official.
 He signed Proclamation 1268, which created a national Mother’s Day as A public expression of love and reverence for the mothers of our country.

 Letter signed by President Woodrow Wilson establishing Mother’s Day

 The second Sunday in May became the official day of celebration.
 And the wearing of a white carnation, Ann Jarvis’ favorite flower, became a tradition.

 THE CONTROVERSY OVER MOTHER’S DAY CARDS

 Anna Jarvis’ originally intended for Mother’s Day to be a personal celebration between mothers and their families (this is why Mother’s takes the singular possessive and not the plural).
-She imagined it as a time when millions would visit their mothers and write personal, hand written notes expressing their love and affection.
+She imagined it as a time when millions would visit their mothers and write hand written notes expressing their love and affection.

 Vintage Mother’s Day card

 With the official recognition of the holiday, however, florists, card companies and other merchants began jumping on the bandwagon.
 Jarvis became more and more enraged as she watched Mother’s Day drift further and further away from her original idea.
-And nothing upset her more than the growth in popularity of the printed Mother’s Day card.
+Nothing upset her more than the printed Mother’s Day card.
 She wrote,

 A printed card means nothing except that you are too lazy to write to the woman who has done more for you than anyone in the world.